gameplanetworld/Hot-Lava-stats-Checker/README.md

 # Hot-Lava-stats-Checker
 This program will allow you to see your Hot Lava stats easier.
-PLEASE CHECK THE README FILE FOR INFO

 ## How to use?
 Go to your Hot Lava folder.